kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

   {{Section 18 of RFC9000}}.

-The QSS_TRANSPORT_PARAMETERS frame is the first frame being sent by an endpoint.
+The QSS_TRANSPORT_PARAMETERS frame is the first frame being sent by endpoints.
 Endpoints MUST send the QSS_TRANSPORT_PARAMETERS frame as soon as the underlying byte stream becomes available.
 Note neither endpoint needs to wait for the peer's Transport Parameters before sending its own, as Transport Parameters are